Mormonism and Nicene Christianity: Traditional perspective

-Proselytizing of Mormons by evangelical Christians
+Proselytizing of Latter-day Saints by evangelical Christians

-Many other Christian churches also seek to teach or convert Mormons when the opportunity arises.
+Many other Christian churches also seek to teach or convert Latter-day Saints when the opportunity arises.
 Some evangelical Christian leaders often encourage their followers to follow the admonition of Paul and witness to others using gentleness and respect.
 Like their Mormon counterparts, those from the evangelical Christian religions assert that these proselytizing efforts arise out of love and genuine concern for others and not a desire to cause contention.
 Consequently, though the feelings may be strong, there is often a feeling of mutual appreciation and respect that accompanies missionary efforts on both sides (though this is not always the case).
-Some evangelical Christian denominations have ministries focused on Mormons, just as they also have ministries toward Jews, Native Americans, or other demographic groups.
-For example, the 1998 convention of the Southern Baptist Convention held in Salt Lake City had the stated aim to "bring Christianity to the Mormons".
+Some evangelical Christian denominations have ministries focused on Latter-day Saints, just as they also have ministries toward Jews, Native Americans, or other demographic groups.
+For example, the 1998 convention of the Southern Baptist Convention held in Salt Lake City had the stated aim to "bring Christianity to the Latter-day Saints".

-There are also many independent evangelical ministries and organizations focused on Mormons.
+There are also many independent evangelical ministries and organizations focused on Latter-day Saints.

 Polls and attitudes

-A 2016 Pew Poll showed that only 51% of the general public in the United States believed that Mormons were Christians while another 32% said they were not, which was in stark contrast with the 97% of Mormons who considered themselves Christians.
-Additionally, when asked to describe in one word to best represent Mormonism, Mormons typically replied "Christian", "Christ-Centered" or "Jesus", while most non-Mormons replied with "Cult".
+A 2016 Pew Poll showed that only 51% of the general public in the United States believed that Latter-day Saints were Christians while another 32% said they were not, which was in stark contrast with the 97% of Latter-day Saints who considered themselves Christians.
+Additionally, when asked to describe in one word to best represent Mormonism, Latter-day Saints typically replied "Christian", "Christ-Centered" or "Jesus", while most non-Latter-day Saints replied with "Cult".

-Similar polls have concluded that over two-thirds of the general public view Mormons as members of the larger Christian community, including many independent evangelical ministries and prominent evangelical leaders.
-However, in an October 2010 poll conducted by LifeWay Research, three out of four American Protestant pastors did not believe that Mormons were Christians.
+Similar polls have concluded that over two-thirds of the general public view Latter-day Saints as members of the larger Christian community, including many independent evangelical ministries and prominent evangelical leaders.
+However, in an October 2010 poll conducted by LifeWay Research, three out of four American Protestant pastors did not believe that Latter-day Saints were Christians.